 - Examining doctoral theses

-The UK Council for Graduate Education (UKCGE) have published two of my articles in their conference proceedings.
+The UK Council for Graduate Education (UKCGE) have published several of my articles in their conference proceedings.
 Previous keynotes included ‘The Architecture of Research Supervision’ in Budapest and ‘Effective Doctoral Supervision’ in Norway.
 Slides from an EUA-CDE keynote are available: ‘Research Supervision – are we on the right track?‘.

 In 2014 I worked on a Swedish initiative to support a global food security project with universities in East Africa and, with colleagues, have devised a distance learning programme to support that project.